 Earlier, Republicans in the Senate blocked the creation of a bipartisan independent commission to solve this problem.

-House Speaker Nancy Pelosi announced Thursday that a new committee will be created in the House to investigate the attack on the Capitol after Senate Republicans blocked the creation of an independent commission to investigate the riots in May.
+The House of Representatives on Wednesday approved the creation of a new special committee to investigate the attack on the Capitol after Senate Republicans blocked the idea of forming an independent commission to investigate the incident in May.

-During the riots, hundreds of supporters of former President Donald Trump invaded the Capitol building in an attempt to prevent Congress from certifying the victory of Democrat Joe Biden in the presidential election.
-As a result of the attack, five people were killed, including a Capitol police officer.
-More than 480 people were arrested on charges of assault.
-“The United States Capitol has always been a glorious beacon of democracy for the American people and the whole world, “Pelosi said, adding that the committee will” search and find out the truth ” about the events of January 6.
+During the riots on January 6, hundreds of supporters of former President Donald Trump invaded the Capitol building in an attempt to prevent Congress from certifying the victory of Democrat Joe Biden in the presidential election.
+As a result of the attack, five people were killed, including a policeman from the Capitol security.

 According to House Majority Leader Steny Hoyer, Democrats want the committee to establish why this attack occurred, who is responsible for it and what can be done to prevent a repeat of such incidents.

 Republicans have not said whether they will participate, but their leaders recommended voting against the creation of the committee, saying that it is likely to adhere to a biased position.
 Republicans have already blocked the creation of an external commission, the seats in which would be equally divided between political parties.
 Under the current plan, the Democrats will get 8 seats, and the Republicans – 5.

 Republicans insist that investigations of existing committees and the prosecutor’s office make the creation of a new committee unnecessary.